codepath/android_guides/Using-Parceler.md

 startActivity(intent);
 ```

+### Unwrapping a Parcel

-On the receiving side, we simply need to unwrap the object:
+On the receiving side, we need to unwrap the object:

 ```java
 User user = (User) Parcels.unwrap(getIntent().getParcelableExtra("user"));